 Church celebrates the average guy who works all week so he can sit back, crack open a cold one and watch the game.
 Sometimes, these average rednecks get to thank their lucky stars for being loved by women who are anything but average.

-Sweet nostalgia about family vacations and childhood friends marks Church’s ode to one of the South’s most storied race tracks.
-It’s not small town or even NASCAR specific, as people from everywhere and with all sorts of recreational interests fondly remember piling into Dad’s trusty old ride for a road trip.
+Sweet nostalgia about family vacations and childhood friends marks Church's ode to one of the South's most storied race tracks.
+The song isn't small town or NASCAR specific, as people from everywhere and with all sorts of recreational interests fondly remember piling into Dad's trusty old ride for a road trip.

-Church’s love letter to the vast beauty of his home state reads like some of John Denver’s country-leaning material.
-The music doesn’t mirror Denver’s subdued, folksy sound.
-Instead, it brought a time-tested type of storytelling back to radio-friendly country.
+Church's love letter to the vast beauty of his home state reads like some of John Denver's country-leaning material.
+The music doesn't mirror Denver's subdued, folksy sound.
+Instead, it brought a time-tested type of storytelling back to radio-friendly country music.

 5. "The Outsiders"

 Sometimes, the types of small-town happenings cherished by Church flood to mind when a certain great song or artist plays on the radio.
-In this song, classic Bruce Springsteen hits served as the backing tracks for some very happy down-home memories.
+In this song from Chief, classic Bruce Springsteen hits served as the backing tracks for some very happy down-home memories.
 It's a nice compliment to the album's other big hit, "Drink in My Hand."